What you need to know about the Student Investor Challenge

-The Student Investor Challenge is a UK wide investment game for students with a top prize of a trip to New York.
-On top of that, both the winning team members and their school/college get prize money to spend as well!
-There are also other prizes on offer throughout the challenge – check out all the prizes here.
+Take part in the UK's premier investment competition for students with a top prize of a trip to New York.
+On top of that, winning team members get prize money to spend as well!
+There are also other prizes on offer throughout the challenge.
 Teachers can also try and beat their students in the first round of the competition (but they won't be eligible for the prizes).

 What does the challenge involve?

 The Student Investor Challenge is designed for teams of four students and has three rounds.
-The competition is open to teams from anywhere in the world, however teams from schools based outside the UK are only able to take part in the first round of the challenge and are only eligible for a limited subset of the prizes on offer.
+The competition is open to teams from anywhere in the world, however teams from schools based outside the UK are only able to take part in the first round of the challenge and are only eligible for some of the prizes on offer.

-Using this website, teams will invest their virtual money in a set of stocks and other investment instruments.
-This year, teams must create two portfolios rather than one:
+Teams will invest their virtual money in a set of stocks and other investment instruments and they must create two portfolios: